SoftInstigate/restheart/GRAALVM.md

 The generated configuration are merged into the existing ones in directory `core/src/main/resources/META-INF/native-image/org.restheart/restheart`

 > some files need to be manually edited.
-For instance, remove all references to classes of package`org.restheart.test` and `org.graalvm` from `reflect-config.json`
+For instance, remove all references to classes of packages `org.restheart.test`, `org.graalvm` and `com.oracle.truffle` from `reflect-config.json`

 The following fields must be configured with `allowWrite: true`